mihaigalos/miniboot/README.md

 Next select the exported binary file (application.bin) and click Send File.

 You should now be able to send the file in full via UART now.

+# License
+This software is freely available under the GNU GPL v3.0 aegis, please consult the LICENSE file for further information.